chrboku/util_mzMLExplorer/README.md

 - `RT_end_min`: RT window end (optional, defaults to 100 min if not specified)
 - `Common_adducts`: Comma-separated list of adducts

+**Note:**
-**Note:** If RT columns are not provided or left empty, the compound will use the full retention time range (0-100 minutes) for extraction.
+- If RT columns are not provided or left empty, the compound will use the full retention time range (0-100 minutes) for extraction.
+- The `Group` column allows you to organize compounds hierarchically in the table.
+Group names appear as bold headers, with compounds listed underneath.
+Multiple groups can be specified separated by semicolons (e.g., "Alkaloids;Stimulants") to add a compound to multiple groups.
+Compounds without a group will appear under an empty group header at the bottom.

 Use **File → Load Compounds...** or drag the Excel file onto the "Compounds" panel.